glarocca/ec3-htc-cluster/README.md

 * `id` is the id of the cloud provider (e.g.: `in2p3ostegi`)
 * `host` is the public IP address of the cloud provider Keystone service (e.g.: `https://sbgcloud.in2p3.fr:5000/v3`)
 * `domain` is the project tenant in the cloud provider (e.g.: `EGI_access`)
-* `password` is the access token
+* `password` is the access token (from EGI AAI Check-In)

 ## Get an Access Token
 Login the EGI AAI Check-In [EGI AAI Check-In](https://aai.egi.eu/fedcloud) service.
-Copy and paste in your terminal the CURL command to generate a valid access token valid for 1h.
+Copy and paste in your terminal the CURL command to generate a valid access token valid for <b>1h</b>.

 ## Template used to configure the EC3 cluster